godaddy/asherah/docs/Metastore.md

 **SystemKey**: 1227 bytes (assumes AWS KMS with 2 regions. each additional region adds ~494 bytes)

 #### In-memory (FOR TESTING ONLY)
-Asherah also supports an in-memory metastore persistence model but that ***should only be used for testing purposes***.
+Asherah also supports an in-memory metastore but that ***should only be used for testing purposes***.

 ### Disaster Recovery